helgoboss/helgobox/doc/user-guide.md

 not pressed and control target B when it's pressed.

 1. Create a mapping for the button
-    - As "Target", you need to choose ReaLearn itself (Type: "Track FX parameter", Track: `<This>`, FX: "...
+    - As "Target", you need to choose ReaLearn itself (Type: "FX: set parameter value", Track: `<This>`, FX: "...
 VSTi: ReaLearn (Helgoboss)").
 As "Parameter", choose an arbitrary ReaLearn parameter, e.g. "Parameter 1".
     - As "Mode", choose either "Absolute" (if you want to switch the encoder function just momentarily) or "Toggle" (if you want the button to toggle between the two encoder functions).
 1. Create a mapping with target A
     - Set "Active" to "When modifiers on/off", "Modifier A" to "Parameter 1" and disable the checkbox beside it.
 Set "Modifier B" to `<None>`.